phimage/mcp-overkiz/README.md

 ## Configuration

 The server requires the following environment variables:
-- OVERKIZ_USERNAME: Your Overkiz/Somfy account username
+- `OVERKIZ_USERNAME`: Your Overkiz/Somfy account username
-- OVERKIZ_PASSWORD: Your Overkiz/Somfy account password
+- `OVERKIZ_PASSWORD`: Your Overkiz/Somfy account password
-- OVERKIZ_SERVER: The Overkiz server to connect to (defaults to "somfy-europe")
+- `OVERKIZ_SERVER`: The Overkiz server to connect to (defaults to "somfy-europe")

 ## Quickstart